-When you nail baking these it’s one of the most satisfying of baking pursuits.
+When you make an exquisite canelé, it’s one of the most satisfying of baking pursuits.
 You achieve something that’s at the same time characterized by extreme delicacy and heavy substance.
 The opposition between these two is what brings these so much eating pleasure.
 And!
-The hint of vanilla and rum peek through the eggy, buttery, custard-like interior to elevate the well-tuned concert of flavors to maximum satisfaction.
+The hint of vanilla and rum peek through the eggy, buttery, custard-like interior elevates the well-tuned concert of flavors to maximum satisfaction.

 Yes, the molds are very expensive7, the planning and attention to process require a concerted effort, and you’ll likely have some less-than-stellar results, but I’ll say it outright: the prize is worth the investment and the endeavor.
 A classic French pastry with a sublime flavor made right from a home oven — how satisfying.

 Well, there you have it, my treatise on making one of the most wonderful pastries I’ve ever eaten.
 I’ve been working on these—and this post—for a long, long time and I hope this helps you on your way to the land of canelé success.
 If you have any tips, pointers, or things you’ve tried to make these more consistent, I’d love to hear from you in the comments!